Foundation Stock Service

 This recognised breed comes in a few sizes including toy, miniature and standard.
 There’s not much difference between them but it’s worth knowing the average weight and sizes to make sure your pooch doesn’t go below or above too much on the scales.

 Toy Alaskans tend to be around 33 cm tall.
 The standards are the tallest at 38 to 43 cm.
-The weight of them all will vary in size but can be as little as 3 kilos and as heavy as 11 kg.
+The weight of them all will vary in size but can be as little as 3 kg and as heavy as 11 kg.

 When training the Alaskan Klee Kai, it’s important to get them actively involved with dog sports to burn their energy supplies, or to at least get them out for regular walks where possible during the day.